Claim: In 1997, Kurt Vonnegut gave an unusual commencement address at MIT.

 Legend: According to a text circulating all over the Internet, Kurt Vonnegut was the 1997 commencement speaker at MIT.
 His speech supposedly began as follows:

 Origins: Kurt Vonnegut was not the 1997 commencement speaker at MIT.
 That honor went to Kofi Annan, secretary-general of the United Nations.
-The speech attributed to Vonnegut was actually a
+The speech attributed to Vonnegut was actually a 1 June 1997 column by Chicago Tribune writer Mary Schmich.
+As with many other good bits of writing and speech, the attachment of a famous name to the works brings them to the public's attention in a way they could otherwise not have

 (Echoes within echoes: Georgia State University graduates may remember Ted Turner's speech at their graduation in 1994.
 Turner, facing a skin cancer operation, told them: "The one piece of advice I can give you is put on sunscreen and wear a hat.")